 2001-07: Amherst County High (Assistant Coach)

-Vince Munch enters his first season on the sidelines for Davidson football in 2018, serving as the team's offensive line coach.
+Vince Munch enters his second season on the sidelines for Davidson football in 2019, serving as the team's offensive line coach.

-Munch joins the Wildcats staff after spending a year with the St. Andrews University Knights of the NAIA.
+Munch joined the Wildcats staff after spending a year with the St. Andrews University Knights of the NAIA.
 He served as the offensive line coach and run game coordinator for the first-year program.

 Munch graduated from Ferrum College in 2011 with a bachelor's degree in physical education and a minor in exercise science.
 He was a four-year letter winner at tight end for the Panthers and earned All-Region and All-Conference honors in his tenure.